MrGrasss/TeleBlitz-BestTelebot/README.md

     - Verification Scraper: This feature uses the title of the channel to scrape the members, this would normally not work with the channel its @.
 Make sure that atleast one of your clients is in this channel through manually verifying if needed.

+    - Group Advertiser: For this feature I recommend using atleast 10 minute delay between groups for safety of your account.
+This works with multiple accounts too but if you have a HQ account using one should be fine and would also be the fastest way.

 ## Suggestions / Feedback